hall-polymers/pppmd/README.md

-# P<sup>3</sup>MD2 development
+# PPPMD development
-Development copy of pppmd2 - a package focused on post-processing of MD polymer simulations.
+Development copy of pppmd - a package focused on post-processing of MD polymer simulations.
 Originated in Hall research group at OSU.

 ## Table of Contents
 - [Basic Arrays/Lists and Syntax](#basic)